Mid-Summer Tax Update

 Location:

-In person in Marquês de Pombal (Lisbon), with livestream access available
+In person in Marquês de Pombal (Lisbon)

 Recording available for purchase after the event